Los Angeles Dodgers minor league players: Ronan Kopp

 Ronan Noah Kopp (born July 28, 2002) is an American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).

 Kopp attended Scottsdale Christian Academy in Phoenix, Arizona, and played college baseball at South Mountain Community College.
 He was drafted by the Los Angeles Dodgers in the 12th round of the 2021 MLB draft.

 Kopp made his professional debut with the Arizona Complex League Dodgers in 2021 and pitched 2022 with Rancho Cucamonga Quakes and Great Lakes Loons.
 He spent 2023 with Great Lakes, pitching in 30 games (21 starts), where he was 0–4 with a 2.99 ERA and 107 strikeouts.
 He was selected to play for the Glendale Desert Dogs in the Arizona Fall League after the season and made the Fall Stars game.
 Kopp was selected to participate in the inaugural "Spring Breakout" minor league showcase during spring training 2024.
 He spent the 2024 season with the Double–A Tulsa Drillers, pitching 49 2/3 innings over 35 games, all as a relief pitcher, with a 4.17 ERA and 70 strikeouts.
 He returned to Tulsa for the start of the 2025 season, before a mid-season promotion to the Triple-A Oklahoma City Comets.
 Between the two levels, he was 2–4 with a 3.43 ERA in 49 games, while striking out 91.

-On November 18, 2025, the Dodgers purchased Kopp's contract and added him to the 40-man roster.
+On November 18, 2025, the Dodgers added Kopp to their 40-man roster to protect him from the Rule 5 draft and optioned him to Oklahoma City to begin the 2026 season.
+In 47 games for the Comets, he was 5–3 with a 6.80 ERA and 51 strikeouts.